-The Chicago Booth essay questions have been confirmed for 2022-2023 applicants.
-This year, both questions have remained unchanged.
+The Chicago Booth Full-Time MBA 2023-2024 application is now live.
+Once again, both questions have remained unchanged.
 There are two Chicago Booth MBA essays, each with no strict word limit.

 Chicago Booth’s Full-Time MBA Program is known for its analytical approach, and many economists teach courses on theory and practice.
 The program offers a multidisciplinary core curriculum, covering accounting, economics, psychology, sociology, and statistics.

 With no major requirements, students have great flexibility in choosing courses.
 If you are looking to apply for 2024 intake, please see below for the upcoming deadlines as well as Personal MBA Coach’s tips on how to answer the Chicago Booth MBA essays.

 Round 1: September 21, 2023